ddev/ddev.com/src/pages/blog/web-development-best-practices-every-time.md

 Anytime you want to know what a command does, check the manual pages right from the terminal. `ddev -h`.

 Have any questions?
-Ask on [StackOverflow #DDEV.](https://stackoverflow.com/questions/tagged/ddev) That’s a great place to ask questions and collaborate on answers.
+Ask on [Stack Overflow #DDEV.](https://stackoverflow.com/questions/tagged/ddev) That’s a great place to ask questions and collaborate on answers.

 **[Get started with DDEV-Local](/get-started/)**